Financial transaction tax: Other supporters

 Over 1,000 economists (including Nobel laureate Paul Krugman, Jeffrey Sachs and Nobel laureate Joseph Stiglitz), more than 1,000 parliamentarians from over 30 countries, the world's major labor leaders, the Association for the Taxation of Financial Transactions and for Citizens' Action, Occupy Wall Street protesters, Oxfam, War on Want and other major development groups, the World Wildlife Fund, Greenpeace and other major environmental organizations support a FTT.
 Other notable supporters include the Archbishop of Canterbury, Bill Gates and Michael Moore.
 David Harding, founder and CEO of one of London's biggest hedge funds has given qualified support for a European tax on financial transactions, breaking ranks with many of his peers fiercely opposed to such a measure.
 George Soros, put forward a different proposal, calling rich countries to donate their special drawing rights for the purpose of providing international assistance, without necessarily dismissing the Tobin tax idea.
 It has been widely reported that the Pope backs such a tax.
 However, the reality is that a commission of the Vatican of which the Pope is not a member merely said that such a tax would be worth reflecting on.

 Another group of EU FTT supporters it is integrated by European federalists.
-In their opinion FTT would constitute, among other things, a fair political initiative in the current financial crisis and it would represent an EU added value.
+In their opinion FTT would constitute, among other things, a fair political initiative in the 2008 financial crisis and it would represent an EU added value.

 The European Commission has proposed a regional FTT to be implemented within the European Union (or the Eurozone) by 2014.